What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: A review of arguments motivating each approach

 \subsection{Pro-strong approach arguments}

-Let us start with here several arguments that have been put forward to justify the choice of the strong approach.
+Let us start with several arguments that have been put forward to justify the choice of the strong approach.

 The most prominent argument in favor of using strong symmetry is, as we already stressed, that doing so allows for invertible frame transformations.
 Choosing $\ca_{\text{sym}} = \ca_{\text{S}}$ allows to define invertible maps from the symmetric algebra to the perspectives, and thus one can easily define changes of perspectives by going from one perspective to the symmetric algebra, and then from the symmetric algebra to the new perspective.
-An explicit argument showing this can be found in \cite{Hoehn:2023ehz}.
+An explicit argument showing this can be found in \cite{Hoehn:2023ehz}, which we expose and translate into the language introduced in this paper in Appendix \ref{ann:transl}.
 While this is a compelling argument, we believe that we should find out whether perspective transformations are reversible, rather than assuming that they should be.

 A second argument, found in the first section of \cite{Krumm:2020fws}, can be understood as arguing that the total charge is inaccessible.
 In this work, the authors describe the strong approach as the one that ``\textit{disregards the external relatum altogether}''.
-To them, this ``external relatum" seems to include the total charge, since it is projected out when imposing strong symmetry.
+To them, this ``external relatum'' seems to include the total charge, since it is projected out when imposing strong symmetry.
 Since the charge is a symmetric quantity, this line of thought implies that that the set of internally accessible quantities is different than the set of symmetric quantities.
-We would then need a physical condition for a quantity to be accessible.
+We would then need a physical condition for a quantity to be accessible, which is not spelled out in this work.
 Another interpretation of their argument could be that the authors consider the charge to be accessible even in the constrained theory (so that the set of accessible quantities is the set of symmetric ones), but physically set to be zero.
 We note that perspectival algebras could not contain this information, but $\ca_{\text{col}}$ could.
 If this is the case, no physical justification is provided, nor is it clearly stated.
 Again, a physical justification of why that might be the case has never been made anywhere else, to the best of the authors' knowledge.